GET TO KNOW US

 The Friends of the Spanish Moss Trail

 The Friends of the Spanish Moss Trail was founded in 2012, by Dean Moss and other community-minded leaders, as a 501(c)3 nonprofit organization dedicated to improving the quality of life in Beaufort County, SC by advocating for the development, enhancements and maintenance of the Spanish Moss Trail.
 The continued success of the Trail is made possible through community partnerships, local government participation, and private support from people like you.
-The Friends are governed by an active Board of Directors and led by Volunteer Executive Director Dean Moss.
-In addition to the many volunteers and contributors supporting the Trail, the Friends have a long-term professional consultant, Sissy Perryman, who is dedicated to the Trail’s public awareness and development needs.

 LEARN MORE